Mullen Group Ltd. (MTL.TO) (TSE:MTL) Price Target Increased to C$11.75 by Analysts at National Bank Financial

-Mullen Group Ltd. (MTL.TO) (TSE:MTL) had its price target raised by National Bank Financial from C$11.00 to C$11.75 in a research report sent to investors on Thursday, Analyst Ratings Network reports.
+Mullen Group Ltd. (MTL.TO) (TSE:MTL) had its price objective raised by National Bank Financial from C$11.00 to C$11.75 in a research report report published on Thursday morning, Anlyst Ratings reports.
+The firm currently has an outperform rating on the stock.

-A number of other equities research analysts have also issued reports on MTL.
-Raymond James increased their target price on shares of Mullen Group Ltd. (MTL.TO) from C$9.75 to C$11.25 and gave the stock an outperform rating in a report on Tuesday, October 13th.
-BMO Capital Markets lifted their target price on Mullen Group Ltd. (MTL.TO) from C$8.50 to C$11.00 in a report on Friday, July 24th.
-Canaccord Genuity upped their price target on Mullen Group Ltd. (MTL.TO) from C$9.50 to C$10.00 in a report on Tuesday, October 6th.
-Royal Bank of Canada upgraded Mullen Group Ltd. (MTL.TO) from a sector perform rating to an outperform rating and lifted their price objective for the company from C$8.00 to C$10.00 in a research note on Friday, July 24th.
-Finally, TD Securities upped their target price on shares of Mullen Group Ltd. (MTL.TO) from C$10.00 to C$11.00 and gave the stock a buy rating in a research note on Friday, July 24th.
-Five equities research analysts have rated the stock with a buy rating, Mullen Group Ltd. (MTL.TO) has a consensus rating of Buy and a consensus target price of C$10.50.
+MTL has been the topic of a number of other reports.
+Canaccord Genuity lowered their price objective on shares of Mullen Group Ltd. (MTL.TO) from C$11.00 to C$10.50 in a research note on Thursday, October 22nd.
+TD Securities raised their price target on shares of Mullen Group Ltd. (MTL.TO) from C$13.00 to C$14.00 and gave the company a buy rating in a report on Thursday, October 22nd.
+Raymond James set a C$11.25 price objective on shares of Mullen Group Ltd. (MTL.TO) and gave the company an outperform rating in a research note on Thursday, October 22nd.
+BMO Capital Markets raised their price target on shares of Mullen Group Ltd. (MTL.TO) from C$11.00 to C$12.00 in a research report on Friday, October 23rd.
+Finally, Scotiabank raised their price target on shares of Mullen Group Ltd. (MTL.TO) from C$10.50 to C$12.00 in a research report on Tuesday, October 20th.
+Five investment analysts have rated the stock with a buy rating, The stock has a consensus rating of Buy and a consensus target price of C$11.93.

 Mullen Group Ltd. provides trucking and logistics services in Canada and the United States.
 The company operates through three segments: Less-Than-Truckload, Logistics & Warehousing, and Specialized & Industrial Services.
 The Less-Than-Truckload segment delivers general freight consisting of smaller shipments, packages, and parcels; and pharmaceutical and package products.